 - The thunder was a mighty lion.

-- The snow is a white blanket.
+- The snow was a white blanket over the sleepy town.

-- He is a shining star.
+- He is a shining star on that stage.

 - Her long hair was a flowing golden river.